openKolibri/halo-90/readme.md

 ![IMG-BAT-HLD-001]

 #### Microphone
-The microphone selection was rather difficult due to a lack of specificaitons provided with amplified MEMS microphones.
-Knowles P/N-xxxx was selected, as it seemed reasonable and could be tested with Adafruit's breakout board fairly easily.
+The microphone selection was rather difficult due to a lack of specificaitons provided with amplified MEMS microphones. *Knowles* [SPW2430HR5H-B] was selected, as it seemed reasonable and could be tested with Adafruit's breakout board fairly easily.

+![IMG-SPW2430HR5H-B]

 Using a built in amplified MEMS microphones decreses the number of componet placmenets and simplifies layout and verificiton at the expense of not having instumentation grade knowlege of your audio response.

-![IMG-SPW2430HR5H-B]

 #### Button
 *C&K* [KXT3] series provides ultra low profile miniature tactile switches and we chose `KXT311LHS`, with a low actuation force of `100g`.
 It can be easily pressed with the edge of your nail, or a bit less comfortably with the back.